Frameless Sliding Doors · Melbourne

 Sliding shower screens need more than just glass cut to size.
 The panel overlap, track position, wall alignment, door movement and hardware placement all need to work together for a clean and practical result.

-We focus on neat gaps, smooth sliding operation, clean silicone work and hardware finishes that suit the rest of the bathroom.
+We focus on clean gaps, correct overlap, smooth door movement, neat silicone work and hardware finishes that suit the rest of the bathroom.

 Send through your plans, measurements or a few photos of the bathroom.
-We can help work out whether a sliding shower screen is the right fit, confirm the best layout and recommend glass and hardware options to suit your space.
+We will confirm whether a sliding shower screen suits the layout, recommend glass and hardware to match, and turn around a price, usually without needing a site visit first.

 Frequently